Are you one of the many people who wonders if you could retire early, say, at 62 and enjoy a long retirement—on your own terms?

 A simple approach to providing income until you claim Social Security is a plan to make periodic withdrawals from your savings.
 You can automatically take money out of Fidelity (or other) accounts on a regular basis (monthly, quarterly, yearly) to help pay for your ongoing expenses in retirement.

 Remember, you may have to sell securities on a regular basis and, if taken from an IRA or 401(k), your withdrawals will typically be taxed depending on the type of account.
-Consider working with an advisor to determine the timing, sequence, and amounts from your different accounts (taxable, tax-deferred, and after-tax).
+Consider working with a financial professional to determine the timing, sequence, and amounts from your different accounts (taxable, tax-deferred, and after-tax).

 Tip: We suggest planning conservatively, so you may want to compare how long your savings might last in a good market vs. bad market.
 Read Viewpoints on Fidelity.com: 3 ways to manage your retirement withdrawals